Mr-Ahmadi/Orthogonal-Gradient-Descent/README.md

 ### Catastrophic Forgetting

 Deep neural networks often suffer from catastrophic forgetting when trained sequentially on new tasks.
-This phenomenon leads to a drastic decrease in performance on previously learned tasks after the model is updated with new data[cite: 1, 2].
-For instance, a model trained to classify digits 0-4 will lose its ability to do so after being trained on digits 5-9 using a simple training approach[cite: 2, 4].
+This phenomenon leads to a drastic decrease in performance on previously learned tasks after the model is updated with new data.
+For instance, a model trained to classify digits 0-4 will lose its ability to do so after being trained on digits 5-9 using a simple training approach.

 ### Orthogonal Gradient Descent (OGD)

 OGD is a method introduced to combat catastrophic forgetting.
-It works by projecting the gradients from new tasks onto a subspace that ensures the neural network's output on previous tasks remains unchanged[cite: 1, 3].
-This projection allows the model to learn new tasks effectively while retaining knowledge from prior tasks, without the need to store old data, which can raise privacy concerns[cite: 1].
+It works by projecting the gradients from new tasks onto a subspace that ensures the neural network's output on previous tasks remains unchanged.
+This projection allows the model to learn new tasks effectively while retaining knowledge from prior tasks, without the need to store old data, which can raise privacy concerns.

 ## Experiments and Results